mpowney/valo-datasource-dynamics/README.md

 After the solution is deployed, a new data source is offered in the Universal Web Part properties.
 Once selected, the data source accepts an API URL from the [Dynamics Customer Engagement Web API](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/web-api/about?view=dynamics-ce-odata-9)

-This extension provides the following capability
+This extension provides the following capability:

 - Authentication to Dynamics 365 CRM Common Data Service via Azure Active Directory
-- Provide Common Data Service as a source of data for Valo Universal Web Part templates
+- A new data source for Valo Universal Web Part templates, to leverage the Dynamice 365 Common Data Service

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## References